 The Concert Choir was named runner-up for the American Prize in Choral Performance for 2015 in the college/university chorus division.
 Conducted by Dr. Anthony Maglione, director of choral studies and assistant professor of music, the Concert Choir consists of Jewell’s best undergraduate choral singers.
 Founded in 2009, the American Prize is a series of nonprofit, national competitions to recognize and reward the best performing arts in the country.

-The Panaegis chapter of Mortar Board at Jewell was among 45 recognized with a Silver Torch Award at the group’s 2015 national conference in Phoenix.
+The Panaegis chapter of Mortar Board at Jewell was recognized with a Silver Torch Award at the group’s 2016 national conference.
 The honor recognizes chapters that meet all national criteria and deadlines while promoting scholarship, leadership and meaningful service to their schools.

 Apple Distinguished School